Two women smiling and working in a garden with plants and flowers, wearing aprons, in a rural outdoor setting.

 Read more here

-A social enterprise is a business that puts people and planet first.
-They trade like any other business, but exist specifically to make the world a better place.
-They combine the power of business to test and scale new ideas with a compass of public good.
-This makes them a critical tool for social and environmental innovation, and a wellbeing economy.
+Social enterprise combines the power of business to test and scale new ideas with a compass of public good.
+This makes it a key tool for social, environmental and community-led innovation and impact.

 Read our campaigns and submissions